SirGoodenough/HA_Blueprints/Scripts/tts_All_Message_Script_Blueprint.md

         Be sure to select the correct type / brand of device for the TTS you are using.
         Not All speakers work with all TTS engines.

-    speaker_gender: Speaker Gender
-        Used on most *_say platforms.
-        Select speaker gender male or female.
-        May not work with all TTS engines.

     baidu_person: Baidu Person Code
         Used only on most tts_baidu_say platform.